noun (plural same or Kikuyus)

 - Other ethnic languages include Luo, Kikuyu, Kamba, Luyia, Gusii, and Kalenjin, which are usually spoken at home.

 - Like India, Kenya too has many languages and Caroline writes poems in three languages, English, Swahili, and Kikuyu.

 - Major ethnic languages in Kenya include Kikuyu, Luo, Kiluyia, Kikamba, Samburu, Maasai, and others.

-- 3 (kikuyu, kikuyu grass) A creeping perennial grass native to Kenya and cultivated elsewhere as a lawn and fodder grass.
+3 (kikuyu or kikuyu grass) A creeping perennial grass which is native to Kenya and cultivated elsewhere as a lawn and fodder grass.